-Jai Chuhan: Refuge complements Asia Triennial Manchester 2018 exhibitions by Jai Chuhan: Refuge at Gallery Oldham (15 September – 24 November 2018); Remodel: Painting Studio at HOME (15 – 21 October 2018).
+‘Jai Chuhan: Refuge’ presents her ongoing painting practice, up to 2022, and complements Asia Triennial Manchester 2018 exhibitions by Jai Chuhan: ‘Refuge’ at Gallery Oldham (15 September – 24 November 2018); and’ Remodel: Painting Studio’ at HOME, Manchester (15 – 21 October 2018).

 Reproductions of paintings include images from HOME’s main gallery where Chuhan created paintings in a space that presented interactions between objects and people passing through including models and dancers.

-She considers how fluid layers of colour depict the body, as politicized territory focussed or blurrily glimpsed, in painting that ‘unfolds and reveals itself into a configuration that reflects my interests as a woman in multicultural cities.’
+She considers how fluid layers of colour depict the body, as politicized territory, focussed or blurrily glimpsed, in painting that ‘unfolds and reveals itself into a configuration that expresses a female gaze.’